Biographical Sketch:

 Research:

 Within the research groups led by Professors Karsten Heeger and Reina Maruyama, Dr. Slocum is involved in the Project 8 experiment and the CUPID experiment.
-In Project 8, a novel experiment with a goal to measure the neutrino mass, she coordinates simulation and computing activities and is collaborating on the development of a new data framework.
-In CUPID, she is involved with coordination and release of public data.
+In Project 8, a novel experiment with a goal to measure the neutrino mass, she coordinates simulation and computing activities.
+In CUPID, an experiment to search for neutrinoless double beta decay, she is collaborating on the development of a new computing framework for integration with the experiment’s design configuration.

 Education: